LielaisG/silabs_ble/README.md

-# BLE applications on EFR32 MCUs
+# BLE applications on EFR32 mcu

 ## New releases
 The sources **with latest changes**:

-Projects based on SoC Empty:
 - LED Control through smartphone
--